gdrosos/bloat-study-artifact/README.md

 which should take less than 30 minutes to finish.

+**NOTE #1:**
-**NOTE #1** Ensure that you have at least 150GB of available disk space if you decide to run the methodology steps of the full dataset.
+If you decide to run the methodology steps of the **full** dataset, ensure that you have at least 150GB of available disk space.

 **NOTE #2:**: Some numbers generated from the methodology section may differ slightly from those reported in the paper or our datasets.
-This variance is due to changes in the source code or dependency relations of certain projects or dependencies since our analysis was conducted.
+This variance is due to changes in the source code or dependency relations of certain projects or dependencies since our original analysis was conducted.

 ###  Project Selection and Dependency Resolution (Section 2.2)